-Released in 1981 on Epic Records the ‘Never Too Much’ album, featuring its title track which reached the #1 status on the R&B charts, would be the start of million-selling units in the 80’s, seeing Luther Vandross collaborating with long time friend and bassist phenomenon Marcus Miller and subsequently developing a sound that would stand as a trademark.
-A sound which would make him quite an in demand producer, working for Cheryl Lynn and Aretha Franklin respectively on the ‘Instant Love’, then ‘Jump To It’ and ‘Get It Right’ albums.
+Released in 1981 on Epic Records, the ‘Never Too Much’ album, featuring its title track which reached the #1 status on the R&B charts, would be the start of million-selling units in the 80’s.
+Seeing Luther Vandross collaborating with long time friend and bassist phenomenon Marcus Miller.
+Subsequently developing a sound that would stand as a trademark.
+A sound which would make him quite an in demand producer.
+Working for Cheryl Lynn and Aretha Franklin respectively on the ‘Instant Love’, then ‘Jump To It’ and ‘Get It Right’ albums.

 “I do not write with the intention to fulfill the expectations of the crowd, nor am I trying to take risks.
 I’m simply doing the things the way I feel, even though they may seem linear to you from an album to another.
 As a matter of fact, who am I supposed to be to you and which kind of risks am I supposed to take???”

-” I love Disco, as shown by my works with Change on ‘The Glow Of Love’ and ‘Searching’, but I’m not in search for security while sticking to a certain rhythmic standard or any form of diktats!
-After all, isn’t that that our man had serious reasons to be sure of his affair after 5 platinum and 2 double platinum albums under his belt, dropping some 16 songs in the charts to this precise date?
-Not to mention the Grammy Award that would be given to him as the Best Singer in 1991 and his awesome live performances both at Madison Square Garden and Wembley Arena a few months before!!!
+” I love Disco, as you may notice by my collaborations with Change on ‘The Glow Of Love’ and ‘Searching’.
+But I’m not in search for security while sticking to a certain rhythmic standard or any form of diktats!
+After all, isn’t that that our man had serious reasons to be sure of his affair after 5 platinum and 2 double platinum albums under his belt… Dropping some 16 songs in the charts to this precise date?
+Not to mention the Grammy Award that celebrated him as the Best Singer in 1991.
+Or his awesome live performances both at Madison Square Garden and Wembley Arena a few months before!!!

-“I do not write with the intention to fulfill the expectations of the crowd, nor am I trying to take risks.
+“I do not write with the intention to fulfill the expectations of the crowd.
+Nor am I trying to take risks.
 I’m simply doing the things the way I feel, even though they may seem linear to you from an album to another.
 As a matter of fact, who am I supposed to be to you and which kind of risks am I supposed to take???”, obviously tickled by my remarks/questions, meant to nothing but have him reacting… “Don’t get me wrong, though.
-I know you just do your job, as I just do mine with my answers and when I say ‘you’, it’s not personal, as I suppose you wouldn’t be questioning me if ever you didn’t like my music…”
+I know you just do your job, as I just do mine with my answers.
+And when I say ‘you’, it’s not personal, as I suppose you wouldn’t be questioning me if ever you didn’t like my music…”

 You can’t compare me with Alexander O’ Neal, Freddie Jackson or Keith Washington, simply because they’ve appeared after me.
 Compare them to me if you wish, but not the contrary!
 They’ve been influenced by my music.
 I do nothing else but what sounds good to me and I do not listen to their music before recording.
 It’s quite strange to see us put in the same basket.
 Simply because we’re all Black and sing ballads… That’s a bit easy, isn’t it?
 After all, we’re all different, aren’t we???”

 We would end up talking about his ‘Power Of Love’ album (his eighth back then)… “I’ve worked on it with a lot of serenity, with the feeling of being considered as a multi-format artist.
 I need to feel touched by melodies.
-I don’t like these X-mas New Year preconceived formulas and I’m not gonna release an album to keep my name alive on the market.
+I don’t like these X-mas New Year preconceived formulas, and I’m not gonna release an album to keep my name alive on the market.